tan-zhihao1/kickpi-book/rk3576/en/10-Image Burnning.md

 3. Click "Upgrade Firmware" to jump to the firmware upgrade interface.

-4. 点击固件，选择要烧录的镜像 update-*.img
+4. Click "Firmware" and select the image to be burned, update - *.img.

-5. 点击升级，等待烧录完成
+5. Click "Upgrade" and wait for the burning to complete.

-6. 重启即可
+6. Restart the device.